Lampeter, Aberayron and New Quay Light Railway: Light railway order granted

-On 1 October 1906 the Great Western Railway inaugurated the sought-for motor omnibus service between Lampeter and Aberayron, and on 9 October 1906 the Light Railway Order for the Lampeter, Aberayron and New Quay Light Railway was granted.
+On 1 October 1906 the Great Western Railway inaugurated the sought-for motor omnibus service between Lampeter and Aberayron, and on 9 October 1906 the Lampeter, Aberayron, and New Quay Light Railway Order 1906 authorising the Lampeter, Aberayron and New Quay Light Railway was granted.
 At last progress could be made and the first sod was cut on 20 October 1906.
 The New Quay branch was quietly dropped from the proposed construction, although the County Council had earlier considered this to be an essential part of the work so far as their grant was concerned.

 The contractor appointed was Edmund Nuttall, but subscription money came in very slowly indeed and it was not possible to carry out any construction.
 This situation was worsened when the GWR, who had been asked to work the line when it was completed, asked for considerable additional works to make the line to the standard they would require.
 The GWR insisted on some of the sharpest curves being eased before they took on the working.

 Time went by with limited progress, but a Treasury grant of £10,000 was made in April 1910, and the GWR was persuaded to fund the final stages of construction itself.
 The line was considered to be ready for opening between the junction near Lampeter and Ystrad in June 1910, but before arrangements were made for the Board of Trade inspection, the Great Western Railway asserted their position that the line was not satisfactory from their point of view, and they insisted on delaying opening until the whole line was ready.
 This dragged into the following year, and the GWR took possession of the line on 3 April 1911 and opened it to goods traffic on 10 April 1911.